 VCU muscle-loss startup picks up funding for “scaffolding” tech

-A VCU biomedical engineer is on a mission to better repair muscle injuries, and today has a bit
+A VCU biomedical engineer is on a mission to better repair muscle injuries, and today has a bit more funding to help him achieve it.

 By the way: McClure’s company, Sarcogenics, is related to the term sarcopenia, the progressive loss of muscle due to age.
 Age plays a significant role in injury severity and a role in surgical success.In rotator cuff surgeries in particular, almost 50% of surgeries re-tear within a 12-month period.
 Part of the goal of the research team’s scaffolding material is to improve surgical success in patients with advanced age.